 (k) Miswar b.
 Makhramah reports: "Umar inquired from Abdul Rahman b.
-Awf if he had
+Awf if he had found the following ayah in the Qur'an:

-Abdul Rahman answered that the ayah had disappeared along with the lost parts of the Our'an.11
+Abdul Rahman answered that the ayah had disappeared along with the lost parts of the Qur'an.11